matatk/landmarks/README.md

 This Extension's Support for Landmarks
 --------------------------------------

-The extension supports [WAI-ARIA landmark roles](https://www.w3.org/TR/wai-aria-1.1/#landmark_roles), both as supplied via the `role` attribute and as [implicit landmarks via HTML5 elements](https://www.w3.org/TR/html-aam-1.0/#html-element-role-mappings).
+The extension supports [WAI-ARIA landmark roles](https://www.w3.org/TR/wai-aria-1.1/#landmark_roles), both as supplied via the `role` attribute and as [implicit landmarks via HTML 5 elements](https://www.w3.org/TR/html-aam-1.0/#html-element-role-mappings).
 All landmark roles are supported, with some caveats, as per the relevant specifications, which are described below.

 -   banner<sup>1</sup>
 -   complementary